metayeti/YABS.js/README.md

 `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build` directory.
 If this directory doesn't exist at build time, it will be created.

 `"html"` lists all HTML files associated with the web application.
 It can be a plain string or a list of files.
-Files listed in this entry will have their `<source>` tags appropriately matched and transformed to target sourcefiles (if you wish to skip this effect, then list the html file in `"files"` instead).
+Files listed in this entry will have their `<source>` tags appropriately matched and transformed to target sourcefiles (if you wish to skip this effect, then list the html files in `"files"` instead).

 `"sources"` lists all JavaScript files that we want to build and process.